MyHomeMyData/E3onCAN/README.md

     -c CAN, --can CAN     use can device, e.g. can0 -dev dev, --dev dev   device, vx3 or vcal or vair or e380 -canid CANID, --canid CANID
-                          CAN id to listen to, e.g. -canid 0x451, overrides CAN id selected by device -r READ, --read READ  read did, e.g. 1690,1834 -raw, --raw           return raw data for all dids -m MQTT, --mqtt MQTT  publish to server, e.g. localhost:1883:topicname
+                          CAN ID to listen to, e.g. -canid 0x451, overrides CAN ID selected by device -r READ, --read READ  read did, e.g. 1690,1834 -raw, --raw           return raw data for all dids -m MQTT, --mqtt MQTT  publish to server, e.g. localhost:1883:topicname